 This post may contain affiliate links, view our disclosure.

-This beef braciole recipe is a spin off the beautiful classic Italian dish: rolled and stuffed steak that’s slow-cooked with tomato sauce to tender perfection.
+This braciolone (beef braciole) recipe is a healthy, lower carb spin off the beautiful classic Italian dish: stuffed steak that’s rolled into a roast and slow-cooked with tomato sauce to tender perfection.
 Instead of a more traditional breadcrumb mixture, we stuff it with a cheesy, garlicky, spinach filling.

 This meal is classic Italian comfort food that’s equally rustic and elegant.
 Braciole is impressive enough for company, but cozy enough for a Sunday supper with family.
 And it makes a beautiful holiday dinner, especially this version with red tomato sauce and green spinach filling.